amethyst/amethyst/book/src/appendices/b_migration_notes/transform_api_changes.md

 # `Transform` API Changes

-The `Transform` API has been changed in order to better reflect their actual function and reduce potential semantic confusion.
+The names of several `Transform` methods have been changed in order to better reflect their actual function and reduce potential semantic confusion.
 Many of these changes are breaking and old projects will have to be updated.

 ## Summary